 It is quite common to get confused between an Employer-Employee Insurance policy and a Keyman Insurance Policy.
 Although they both seem similar, they are completely different from each other.
 On the one hand, a Keyman Insurance policy is a term life insurance policy wherein the death benefits are paid to the employer and attract income tax*.

-On the other hand, the Employer-Employee Insurance scheme is an arrangement where the policy benefits are paid directly to the employees without any tax* implications.
-Also, this term can be used for any type of insurance offered by an employee to their employees.
-It may be life insurance or health insurance, or both.
+On the other hand, the Employer-Employee Insurance scheme is an arrangement where the policy benefits are paid directly to the employees after the policy is assigned to the employee (insured person).

-At the current time, taking an Employer-Employee policy can be a great idea for all businessmen with five or more employees.
-It provides benefits for employees as well as employers.
+At the current time, taking an Employer-Employee policy can be a great idea for all businesses as it provides benefits for employees as well as employers.